Google Voice Australia — Availability, Limitations & Best Alternatives

 FeatureHelloAirDialGoogle Voice

-Virtual US number available Yes US accounts only
+Virtual US or Canada number available Yes US/eligible plans only

 What Australian Carriers Charge for International Calls